 You might be tempted to simply use 301 redirects for everything, but there is certain “value” that a web address develops and if it can be avoided it shouldn’t be changed.

 If you’re on WordPress site it can be relatively simple to create these.
 There are plug-ins like the Simple 301 Redirects plug-in that enables you to enter them without too much technical knowledge.
 There is even a bulk upload extension that can be used with this plug-in if you have lots of changes to be made.

 If you’re not on WordPress (which you should be – see here for more details), then implementing these is more complex.
 You’ll most likely have to edit what is known as your htaccess file.

 If you’ve only got one or two pages to remove then creating the redirects is simpler.
 If you’re doing the whole site you’ll need to get a list of all the addresses (URLs) on your site.
 There are two tools I would recommend for this purpose.
 The first one is what is known as Screaming Frog.
 It has a free plan which should be adequate for most clinics.
 The other tool is one known as Xenu.
 This one is free but is slightly less user-friendly.
 Both these tools will produce a list of your URLs which you can then use to create the redirects.

 If you have a website that needs help then drop us a line here at Clear Health Media either by booking Strategy Session to review your existing marketing, or submit an enquiry for an hourly work estimate.

-This article is not produced or endorsed by AHPRA.
+Disclaimer: This article is not produced or endorsed by AHPRA.
 This article should not be construed as legal advice, or advice on how to handle a complaint from AHPRA.
 All persons advertising registered professions should ensure any advertising meets the standards required for their jurisdiction.